ahdee/workshop.PSPG-245B.2/README.md

         <summary>The following R packages </summary>

         ### Bioinformatics and Genomics
-        1. **cgdsr**: An API interface to the Cancer Genomics Data Server (CGDS) which provides functions for accessing and retrieving data from the CGDS.
+        1. **cBioPortalData** ~cgdsr~: An API interface to the Cancer Genomics Data Server (CGDS) which provides functions for accessing and retrieving data from the CGDS.
         2. **clusterProfiler**: Statistical analysis and visualization of functional profiles for genes and gene clusters.
         3. **DOSE**: package for Disease Ontology Semantic and Enrichment analysis.
         4. **org.Hs.eg.db**: Genome wide annotation for Human, primarily based on mapping using Entrez Gene identifiers.